CodeoNordic/just-another-calendar/documentation/event-templates.md

 drag the template into the calendar.
 This is useful if you want to prevent dragging E.G an event from a waiting-list twice.

+It is also possible to give an event template a `duration` value in the event field, which specifies the duration of the event when dragged in, in hh:mm format.

 ```json
 {
     // Config